Meyliservet Kadın: Death

-In 1891 Meyliservet Kadın got sick.
-Later she seemed to have recovered, although she was still weak, but one evening, as her Kalfas (girls servants) gathered around her to read her the novel Hasan the Sailor and her daughter Fehime was playing the piano, a girl, Lebiriz Kalfa, screamed that she had saw a mouse, sparking panic.
+In 1891, Meyliservet Kadın got sick.
+Later she seemed to have recovered, although she was still weak, but one evening, as her Kalfas (girls servants) gathered around her to read her the novel Hasan the Sailor and her daughter Fehime was playing the piano, a girl, Lebiriz Kalfa, screamed that she had seen a mouse, sparking panic.
 Fehime even climbed onto the piano.
 The sudden screaming and scrambling scared Meyliservet.
-She fainted and culminated in a worsening of her illness.
-In there days she became unable to speak.
-At third day she made known that she wanted pen and paper.
+She fainted, culminating in a worsening of her illness.
+In three days, she lost the ability to speak.
+On the third day, she made known that she wanted pen and paper.
 She wrote her testament and showed it to Murad V: "I shall not recover from this illness.
 I entrust my daughter into your care."
-She died at Çırağan Palace, next day, on 9 December 1891, sadly and quietly.
+She died at Çırağan Palace, the next day, on 9 December 1891, sadly and quietly.
 Murad suffered much for her death that in the last years of his life he never again took to music with anything near the same enthusiasm that he once had.
 She died years before Murad and therefore never left Çırağan Palace.
 She was the only consort to die before Murad.